qntfrd/applife/README.md

   // first load your environment
   config: { up: loadenv },

-  // when config is done, open rabbit connection
+  // when config is done, open pg connection
   pg: {
     needs: ["config"], // wait for config to have run
     up: async ({ config }) => { // each steps receive the full context